LemonAppDev/konsist/DeveloperReadme.md

 - functions
   - with prefix `with/without`, the name of the X item in the singular number and suffix `Named` and with
     parameters: `(name: String, vararg names: String)`
-    - Filtering declarations that have at least one/ not have X item with the specified name(s)
+    - Filtering declarations that have at least one/ not have item with the specified name(s)
-  - with prefix `withAll/withoutAll` and the name of the X item in the plural number and suffix `Names` and with
+  - with prefix `withAll/withoutAll` and the name of the X item in the plural number and suffix `Named` and with
     parameters: `(name: String, vararg names: String)`
-    - Filtering declarations that have all/ not have any X items with the specified name(s)
+    - Filtering declarations that have all/ not have any items with the specified name(s)

 #### Option 3: Some exceptions, like `KoModifierProvider` or `KoKDocTagProvider`
 For such providers we create extensions:
 - properties
   - with the name of the X item in the plural number
-    - Mapping declaration to its X items.
+    - Mapping declaration to its items.
 - functions
   - with prefix `with/without` and the name of the X item in the plural number
-    - Filtering declarations with/without any X item.
+    - Filtering declarations with/without any item.
   - with prefix `with/without`, the name of the X item in the singular number with
   parameters: `(koXDeclaration: KoXDeclaration, vararg koXDeclarations: KoXDeclaration)`
-    - Filtering declarations that have at least one/not have the specified X item
+    - Filtering declarations that have at least one/not have the specified item
   - with prefix `withAll/withoutAll`, the name of the X item in the plural number with
     parameters: `(koXDeclaration: KoXDeclaration, vararg koXDeclarations: KoXDeclaration)`
-      - Filtering declarations that have all/not have any the specified X item
+      - Filtering declarations that have all/not have any the specified item

 ### Naming Conventions For List Extensions When Provider Has Property With `KoXDeclaration` Type
+Examples of such providers: `KoTypeProvider`, `KoReturnTypeProvider`.
 We create extensions:
 - properties
   - with the name of the X item in the plural number
-    - Mapping declaration to its X item.
+    - Mapping declaration to its item.
 - functions
   - with prefix `with/without` and the name of the property in the singular number with `predicate` lambda parameter
-    - Filtering declarations that have/ not have X item satisfying the provided predicate.
+    - Filtering declarations that have/ not have item satisfying the provided predicate.

 ### Naming Conventions For List Extensions When Provider Has Property With Other Singular Type
 #### Type always exist
-E.g. In `KoClassDeclaration`, the `name` property returns `String` (singular - it's one object), so we create two extensions:
+E.g. In `KoNameProvider`, the `name` property returns `String` (singular - it's one object), so we create two extensions:
 - `withName(name: String, vararg names: String)`
 - `withoutName(name: String, vararg names: String)`

+and if it makes sense:
+- `withName(predicate: (String) -> Boolean)`
+- `withoutName(predicate: (String) -> Boolean)`

 #### Type is optional
-E.g. In `KoClassDeclaration`, the `package` property returns `KoParentDeclaration` (singular - it's one object), so we create two extensions:
+E.g. In `KoAliasProvider`, the `alias` property returns `String?` (singular - it's one object:
+`String` or null ),
+so we create two extensions:
-- `withPackage(vararg packages: String)`
+- `withAlias(vararg names: String)`
-- `withoutPackage(vararg packages: String)`
+- `withoutAlias(vararg names: String)`

-The difference is that in the first case we force passing the parameter, in the second it is optional.
+#### The difference is that in the first case we force passing the parameter, in the second it is optional.

-### If parameters of extensions is of KClass type, then extension must have suffix 'Of'!
+### If parameters of extensions is of `KClass` type, then we create analogous extensions like for providers not implementing `KoNameProvider` but with suffix `Of`!

 ## Build Errors